rafnixschaf/iota/crates/iota-sdk/README.md

 4. Joining the game

-   Run the following command in the Iota source code directory to join the game, replacing the game ID and address accordingly:
+   Run the following command in the IOTA source code directory to join the game, replacing the game ID and address accordingly:

    ```shell
    cargo run --example tic-tac-toe -- --game-package-id <<games package object ID>> join-game --my-identity <<address>> --game-id <<game ID>>